Job

 Written by Moses.
 Moses was a Hebrew, born in Egypt towards the end of the 215 years that his people lived there.
 He was adopted by Pharaoh's daughter as a baby and raised as part of the royal family.
 He left (ran away) from Egypt when he was 40 and lived in Midian to the east where he married and worked as a shepherd for his father in law.
 When he was about 80 Yahweh called him to return to Egypt and lead his people back to their promised land.
 He did, but it was a journey that took another 40 years.
 Moses himself never entered it, but he died at 120, just before they finally entered the land under the leadership of his disciple, Joshua.

 We don’t know for sure when Job lived.
-But none of his friends quoted anything from the Law, so we presume it was before the Exodus (1446BC).
+But none of his friends quoted anything from the Law, (to show that Job was wrong or sinful on some point), so we presume it was before the Exodus (1446BC).

 Job lived in the land of Uz, also called Edom, near the plain of the Jordan, southeast of the Dead Sea, toward the upper reaches of the Sinai Peninsula, east of Egypt and just north of the Red Sea.
 Now it’s not so pleasant, but in Abraham’s time it was “well watered”, before Yahweh destroyed Sodom and Gomorrah.
 (Genesis 13:10)